 “Social media is a way of connecting and sharing,” said Cheng, who has used social media for the past several years, blogs for Kiplinger’s and Investopedia and willingly shares her thoughts about the market’s highs and lows.

 “Clients and prospects respect that I’m not pushy,” she said.

 Other Survey Findings

-Among advisors who expect social media will play a significant role in their marketing efforts in the coming year:
+Among advisors who expect social media will play a significant role in their marketing efforts in the coming year (data from Buzzoid)

 - 54 percent are going deeper with their existing social network presence.

 - 48 percent are integrating social media data into marketing automation systems.

 - 47 percent are adding resources to their teams with dedicated social media responsibilities.

 - 37 percent are paying for premium membership.